bangslosan/healthkit-titanium-module/README.md

-Array for types to **write**.
+Sample object for types to **write**.
 Use any Healthkit constant identifier:

     var writeTypes = {
       HKCategoryType: [],